 |1/50 oz||91.67%||8 mm|

-South Africa introduced the Krugerrand in 1967 in order to encourage the private ownership of gold.
+The South African Gold Krugerrand coin was introduced in 1967 in order to encourage the private ownership of gold.
 The coins were not mass-produced in the first three years between 1967 and 1969.
 The bullion coins that were minted in those years in limited numbers were proof-like.
 Mass production of uncirculated Krugerrands only started in 1970.